Generic alignment conjecture for systems of Cucker-Smale type: Potential forces

 To start, let us note that the assumption \eqref{e:U'U} simply means that near any zero point $U(\ell) = 0$ the order of contact is at most quadratic, $U(r) \sim |r-\ell|^\b$, $\b \leq 2$.
 Otherwise, $U$ has no critical points.

 So, in our first scenario we assume that $U(r) = (r-\ell_0)_+^2$ for $r<\ell_0 + \d$, and otherwise $U$ is monotonely increasing.
 Hence, \eqref{e:U'U} holds.
-Let us also assume that $\phi$ is monotonely decreasing to zero on $r\leq r_0$.
+Let us also assume that $\phi$ is monotonely decreasing to zero on $r\leq r_0$ (here $r_0$ and $\ell_0$ are in no relation to each other).
 Then \eqref{e:phiU} also holds.
 The result implies that in this situation generically,

 So, the separation between agents decreases to a value $\leq \ell_0$, and the agents align.
-Moreover, if $\ell_0 < r_0$, this means that starting from time $t>t^*$ we have $\phi_{12} \geq \d >0$.
+Moreover, if $\ell_0 < r_0$, then for a generic solution starting from some time $t^*$ we have $\phi_{12} \geq \d >0$.
 We can then conclude $1/t$-decay rate of the energy.
-Indeed, let us modify the proof of \thm{t:inter2} slightly, where we set $\e = \e(t) \leq \e_0$ to be a decreasing function of time.
+Indeed, let us modify the proof of \thm{t:inter2} slightly, where we set $\e = \e(t) \leq \e_0$ to be a decreasing function of time with $|\e'| \leq c \e^2$.
 Then from time $t^*$ we have

 By \GL, we have

 The optimal rate is obtained with the choice $\e = \frac{1}{c t}$.

 This represents an extension on the results obtained in \cite{ShuT2019anti} for global communication kernels to a completely local case, albeit only for a two agent system.
 Let us summarize it.